+The Trustee Council would encourage and facilitate consistency in monitoring and data procedures to evaluate and report on progress toward meeting the ecosystem goals that are the stated basis for the Restoration Agreement and are foundational to the PDARP/PEIS.
 The Mississippi TIG is responsible for addressing MAM objectives that pertain to their restoration activities and for communicating information to the Trustee Council or Cross-TIG MAM work group.

-At the project level, USDA would be the lead Implementing Trustee for the project working with other Trustees and with NRCS as a project partner.
-MDEQ and EPA will assist in monitoring the project.
-USDA will also be the lead federal agency for conducting the environmental evaluation review for implementation.
-USDA working with NRCS will perform landowner outreach activities and implementation of conservation practices in targeted watersheds.
+At the project level, Implementing Trustees include MDEQ, USDA, and the USEPA.
+The Implementing Trustee would work with USDA's NRCS on the project and would perform landowner outreach activities and implementation of conservation practices in targeted watersheds.
 MDEQ's primary roles includes coordination with project partners and the MS TIG to track project progress, program management and oversight, lead for edge of field sampling, and provide a Comprehensive Quality Assurance Plan (CompQAP) for all of the project activities.
-USDA will lead coordination with landowners and implementation of conservation practices.
-USEPA will provide coordination support as well as take the lead on in-stream water quality monitoring in the field under the MDEQ CompQAP; the MDEQ laboratory will process and analyze the total nitrogen and total phosphorus samples taken in-stream.
+USEPA would provide coordination support as well as take the lead on in-stream water quality monitoring in the field under the MDEQ CompQAP; the MDEQ laboratory would process and analyze the total nitrogen and total phosphorus samples taken in-stream.